thanhbok26b/thanhbok26b.github.io/index.md

 layout: default
 ---

 I am a master student at the [Hanoi University of Science and Technology](https://hust.edu.vn/).
 I am also a member of the [Modelling, Simulation and Optimization Laboratory](http://mso.soict.hust.edu.vn/) and am fortunate to be advised by [Prof. Huynh Thi Thanh Binh](https://users.soict.hust.edu.vn/binhht/).
-My primary interest is ...
+My current work focus on Memetic Optimization Algorithm and Reinforcement Learning.

 ### Recent activities